QCD matter at a finite magnetic field and nonzero chemical potential: Results and discussions

-(ii) The normalized pressure $P/T^4$ increases moderately for $T > T_c$ and asymptotically approaches the SB limit at high temperatures.
-Moreover, the temperature dependence of the ratio between the pressures with and without the magnetic field, $P_B/P_0$, is similar to that of $s_B/s_0$.
-This is a direct manifestation of the fundamental relation $P(T) = \int_0^T s(t) dt$, which inherently leads to a smoother, more gradual evolution for the pressure \cite{parton_gas_model_1}.
+(ii) At high temperatures, the normalized parallel pressure $P_{\parallel}/T^4$ asymptotically approaches the SB limit, which is consistent with the leading‑order pQCD result \cite{pQCD_pressure}.
+For $T > T_c$, it exhibits a moderate increase, a trend that qualitatively agrees with pQCD predictions when higher‑order corrections are taken into account.
+Moreover, the temperature dependence of the ratio between the pressures with and without the magnetic field, $P_{\parallel}/P_0$, is similar to that of $s_B/s_0$.
+This is a direct manifestation of the fundamental relation $P_{\parallel}(T) = \int_0^T s(t) dt$, which inherently leads to a smoother, more gradual evolution for the pressure \cite{parton_gas_model_1}.
 This integral relationship further dictates that the temperatures for the minimum and maximum values of $P_B/P_0$ must be higher than those for $s_B/s_0$.
+The normalized perpendicular pressure $P_{\perp}/T^4$ exhibits a temperature dependence similar to that of $P_{\parallel}/T^4$.
+According to Eq.~(\ref{eq:pressure_perp_mixed_phase}), $P_{\perp}$ is naturally smaller than $P_{\parallel}$.
+However, at low temperatures, $P_{\perp}$ is slightly larger than $P_{\parallel}$.
+The underlying mechanism involves the thermal contribution to the magnetization density $m_B$.
+At very low temperatures, no charged hadrons are thermally excited, so $m_B \approx 0\ \text{GeV}^2$.
+As the temperature rises, the charged pions, which are scalar bosons, become thermally populated and contribute a negative magnetization.
+Since $P_{\perp} = P_{\parallel} - m_B B$ (with $B>0\ \text{GeV}^2$), a negative $m_B$ leads to $P_{\perp} > P_{\parallel}$.
+At higher temperatures, the lightest spin‑1 particle, the $\rho^\pm$ meson, becomes thermally active and provides a positive contribution to $m_B$.
+This can eventually turn $m_B$ positive, causing $P_{\perp} < P_{\parallel}$ at high temperatures.

 (iii) The temperature dependence of the normalized energy density $\varepsilon/T^4$ rises sharply near $T_c$ and exhibits a distinct peak just above $T_c$ .
-This peak arises from the rapid increase of the entropy density $s(T)$ coupled with a relatively slow rise of the pressure $P(T)$ in that region \cite{parton_gas_model_1}.
+This peak arises from the rapid increase of the entropy density $s(T)$ coupled with a relatively slow rise of the pressure in that region \cite{parton_gas_model_1}.
 It is observed that the ratio between the energy densities with and without a magnetic field $\varepsilon_B/\varepsilon_0$ and $s_B/s_0$ exhibit similar trends as a function of temperature.
 It occurs because both the entropy and energy densities are governed by the same underlying mechanisms and are linked through thermodynamic relations.

 (iv) $C_V/T^3$ has an obvious peak near $T_c$.
 Its origin lies in the fact that $C_V$ is the derivative of the energy density with respect to temperature, and the energy density undergoes its most rapid, non-linear change at the critical point.
 Moreover, the temperature dependence of the ratio between the $C_V$ values with and without the magnetic field, $(C_V)_B/(C_V)_0$, is similar to that of $s_B/s_0$.
 However, the temperatures for the minimum and maximum values of $(C_V)_B/(C_V)_0$ are lower than those for $s_B/s_0$.
 This occurs because $C_V$ is proportional to the temperature derivative of the entropy density, making it more sensitive to the rate of change of $s(T)$ rather than its absolute value.